Robbie Leslie started out DJ'ing at the legendary Sandpiper in Fire Island, New York.

 Robert William Leslie was born in Maine on November 19, 1955 as the youngest of three sons of an American father and a Russian mother.
 His parents had a small retail business in Maine with a satellite business in Florida, and the family was so-called 'Snowbirds', which made them spend the winters in Florida and the summers in Maine.

-A young Robbie Leslie, note his initials on the car door The family was not very musical and the radio or record player was seldomly used and it wasn't until Robbie got his first car that music really started to come into his life through the car radio.
+The family was not very musical and the radio or record player was seldomly used and it wasn't until Robbie got his first car that music really started to come into his life through the car radio.
 It was a new world for the youngster and the interest for music, mainly the Motown sound, quickly grew stronger and stronger.

 In 1973 he had his first nightclub experience at the Cabaret After Dark in Boston, the music played in the club was mainly Philadelphia stuff and Robbie loved it.
 This was when he really got hooked on music and after that he used to drive from Maine to Boston on a weekly basis to go clubbing.